dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 	    | Even 'freedom' could be used, its just a choice. | BUT, the 'scope' of the 'freedom' is different. |

   ---
+  Indian constitution is an organic document, which means natural/living => it evolves --> By Amendments
   #### Menaka Gandhi Case #cases
   -